PHPirates/django-template/readme.md

 * Try to reach your website.
 If it doesn't work, try setting `DEBUG = True` in settings and then `sudo supervisorctl restart mysite`, reload page.

 ## <a name="remember">To remember</a>
+### Django files
+After making changes to Django files, run `sudo supervisorctl restart mysite`.
+### Django models
+After making changes to Django models, in PyCharm start Tools - Run Manage.py Task  and run `makemigrations --settings=mysite.settings.production` and `migrate --settings=mysite.settings.production` (or from the command line, `python3.6 manage.py makemigrations --settings=...`)
+### Static files
+After making changes to static files run as manage.py task `collectstatic`.
+If run from the command line, I think you need to activate the virtual environment first.
+### Supervisor config
-* Every time after you change a supervisor config file in `/etc/supervisor/conf.d/mysite.conf`, you have to do `sudo supervisorctl reread` and `sudo supervisorctl update`.
+Every time after you change a supervisor config file in `/etc/supervisor/conf.d/mysite.conf`, you have to do `sudo supervisorctl reread` and `sudo supervisorctl update`.
+### nginx config
+After changing nginx config files in `/etc/nginx/sites-available/mysite`, test syntax with `sudo nginx -t` and run `sudo service nginx restart`.
+### logs
+nginx logs are viewed with `tail /var/log/long.err.log` or `tail /var/log/long.out.log`.